mui/material-ui/docs/pages/blog/mui-material-v5-3.md

 I hope this small update makes your customization experience better than before.
 Don't forget to share this update with your friends and/or colleagues.

-To get more updates in the future, **subscribe to our newsletter** at the bottom of this page.
+To get more updates like this in the future, **subscribe to our newsletter** at the bottom of this page.

 ## Read more